 O’Brien Sr was one of Australia’s pioneers of weight ratings, getting the jump on the rest of the market by many years – or even decades.
 Using a primitive (though then cutting edge!)
-Apple computer – complete with closets packed with 5¼ floppy disks, full of horse data – O’Brien produced a ratings newsletter for Victorian racing, which was soon distributed through news agencies.
+Apple computer – complete with closets packed with 5¼ inch floppy disks – O’Brien produced a ratings newsletter for Victorian racing, which was soon distributed through news agencies.

 So it’s not surprising that Cam caught not only the racing bug, but also the measured, objective approach toward finding winners.

 Like many others, the love affair was sealed with an early trip to the Melbourne Cup.
-With a few dollars’ allowance from the old man, Cam successfully found At Talaq in 1986, and was on his way as a punter.
+With a few dollars’ allowance from the old man, Cam successfully found At Talaq in 1986.
+He was on his way as a punter!

 Recognising his son’s keen interest, Dad set about ensuring Cam had the right education, and he was nose-deep in Don Scott’s punting bibles by age 16.